 The amount you may borrow annually is determined by subtracting the financial aid awarded to the student (including any loans) from the total costs of attendance determined by the school.
 There are no annual borrowing limits set by the federal government.
 However, the amount you can borrow may be impacted by creditworthiness.
 Please refer to the award letter sent to your student by the NNU Office of Financial Aid to determine the amount of PLUS loan you may need to borrow.

 - Be borrowing on behalf of a dependent undergraduate student;

 - Be either a U.S. Citizen, U.S. National or eligible non-citizen;

 - Not be in default on any education loan or owe a refund on any education grant;

 - Not have an adverse credit history as defined by the Department of Education.

-The PLUS loan interest rate is a fixed rate of 7.21%.
-The current origination fee is 4.292.
 The origination fee goes to the federal government to offset program costs, the remaining amount is sent to the school.
 These loan funds are electronically disbursed in two disbursements (one in fall and one in spring) directly to the school and posted to the student's account.
 Even though a fee is deducted, parents are responsible for repaying the entire loan amount.
 Loan terms vary based on total amount borrowed.
 Re-payment of this loan begins within 60 days of the final disbursement unless the parent borrower has requested deferment.
 If a parent is denied the PLUS, the student automatically becomes eligible for additional unsubsidized loan funds.